 - 1.7 This Plan was prepared by Rye Town Council as the 'qualifying body' in accordance with the Neighbourhood Planning Regulations 2012.
 The development of the Plan has been overseen by a Steering Group selected by Rye Town Council.
 The individuals were drawn from Rye Town Council (7 Councillors) and local citizen volunteers (6). - 1.8 Whilst some funds have been made available by the Town Council, additional funding has been provided by Planning Aid and RTPI by grant.
 It should be underscored that the Plan would not have been possible without the efforts of local volunteers.
-Once the draft was developed we benefitted from scrutiny by consultants: from AECOM and arranged by Action in rural Sussex. - 1.9 Individuals and organisations that have assisted in the production of this plan are acknowledged in Appendix A.
+Once the draft was developed we benefitted from scrutiny by consultants: from AECOM via Action in Rural Sussex (AiRS). - 1.9 Individuals and organisations that have assisted in the production of this plan are acknowledged in Appendix A.